Debayanmal2002-official/laptop-market-analysis-python/README.md

 **65.78%** of laptops feature a **dedicated GPU**, indicating a strong gaming/creator bias in the sampled market.

 ---
+## Laptop Market Analysis Dashboard
+This repository contains the interactive Power BI dashboard used to analyze key trends, brand performance, and pricing strategies within the laptop market.

+git ls-files Laptop_Market_Analysis_Dashboard.pbix

+## Dashboard Summary
+The analysis focuses on providing a data-driven view of the laptop landscape, highlighting areas of opportunity and risk.
+Key insights available in the report include:

+- Market Segmentation: A breakdown of market share across different price ranges (Budget, Mid-Range, Premium).

+- Value Proposition Analysis: A scatter plot comparing Average Price vs. Average Specs Score by brand to identify high-value performers.

+- Performance Deep Dive: Analysis of average pricing, specifications, and ratings per brand via an interactive bar chart.

+- Processor Dominance: Identification of the top processor brand and its overall market share.

+---
 ## Ethical Analysis Note

 Several additional analyses were explored but intentionally excluded due to data incompleteness and imbalance.